 The operational line should be clear:

-- if a creator is paid or receives a material benefit, disclosure rules apply;
+- if a creator is paid or receives a material benefit, assess and implement the disclosures required by the market and platform;

 - if content will be reused in ads, usage rights and authorization are needed;